tommybobbins/PiThermostat/README.md

 /etc/hosts should contain the name/location of the redis server:

     echo "192.168.1.223       433board" >>/etc/hosts

+To make redis listen on all available ports, edit /etc/redis/redis.conf:

+    #bind 127.0.0.1

 On the redis server, it is helpful to set a pre-existing weather and optimal temperature (the temperature you want it set to if all else fails):